markosski/stubmaker/README.md

 # stubmaker

-Stubmaker is a small utility that generates a stub implementations of annotated interfaces.
+Stubmaker is a simple library that generates (no runtime reflection) a stub implementations for annotated interfaces.
 Stubmaker can be useful in scenarios where there is a need to execute application in lower environment or under test with some componnets stubbed to prevent from communicating with external services, e.g. component that sends confirmation email.

 ## Usage